Cynobs-repo/cygun/README.md

+## What you need:
++  a USB webcam that delivers at least 60 FPS at 1280x720.
+(The more the better)
++  Arduino with 328P chip or similar
++  5 Pushbuttons with some wire
++  a decent computer
++  maybe a 3d printer to build your own Lightgun

+How it works:<br>
+► record frame from camera

+► search for the rectangle and do a bit math

+► uses the calculated Point and send it as mouse position to your windows environement

 ## Setup
 If you don't have Python on your PC or don't want to install it, you can use the WinPyython project.